8 Delicious Side Dishes To Enjoy With Picanha

 Farofa is made using cassava flour, sometimes known as yuca flour.
 It’s really quick and easy to throw together.
 Start by frying bacon in a cold skillet, using lots of butter.

-Add some onions, then some garlic, and when fragrant, stir through the flour.
-This toasts for around two minutes, absorbing all those flavors in the pan.
+Add some onions, then some garlic, and when fragrant, stir in the flour.
+Let this toast for around two minutes, allowing the flour to absorb all those flavors in the pan.

 Sprinkled over your picanha, farofa brings a mild taste and an incredible texture.
 Once you’ve started eating food with farofa, you’ll wonder how you ever lived without this quintessential Brazilian side.